Having a tax preparer you can trust and rely on is a beneficial relationship anyone can benefit from.

 As I said in the very beginning, a tax preparer is a very important person in your financial life.

-The key is knowing what to look for when searching for one you an trust with your individual income taxes.
+The key is knowing what to look for when searching for one you can trust with your individual income taxes.

 Interviewing potential partners and asking the previous questions should give you a much better idea of who you can trust more so than going in blind!

 Just be sure not to take it to extremes.

-Remember, you get what you pay for, so if you find someone that is super-cheap, there could be a reason for it.
+Remember, you get what you pay for, so if you find someone who is super cheap, there could be a reason for it.

 How did you find your current tax preparer?
 Did you just hire the first person that was recommended to you, was it your “family guy/lady” or did you actively interview candidates?
 Are you happy with how things worked out or would you do something differently if you could redo it?